semrush/intergalactic/website/docs2/components/radio/radio.md

 All radio button sizes can be used with the corresponding text paragraphs.

-@table-caption Radio button with a paragraph of text
+Table: Radio button with a paragraph of text

 | Radio button size (px) | Paragraph size (px)     | Appearance example                          |
 | ---------------------- | ----------------------- | ------------------------------------------- |